xylusthemes/xt-facebook-events/README.txt

 == Description ==

+<h3>NOTICE:</h3>

+>**Facebook has restricted access of Events in API from 4th April due to recent Privacy issue.
+They have new policy & rules to get Event data and restricted events data over API, So You are not able to import events from Facebook for now.
+Facebook is making changes in their Platform and they will fix these issues soon.
+We appreciate your continued support and patience as these changes are not directly under our control.
+So, Custom Facebook events list is not working currently due Facebook API changes**
+>
+>**[Here](https://developers.facebook.com/blog/post/2018/04/04/facebook-api-platform-product-changes/) is post from facebook about same.**
+>
+>**GOOD NEWS: We have added support for Facebook's Embeddable page widget.
+So, for now you can show your page's event on your website using it.**
+>

 XT Facebook Events allow you to display Facebook events from your Facebook page to your website using widget or shortcode.

 - Display facebook event in your website